Japanese Language Courses Placement Test

 2) Kanji SPOT50

-(2) Oral interview, Essay, and Consultation
+Part 2: Oral Interview, Placement Essay, and Consultation

 If it’s the beginning of the new academic year, this will take place during the New Student Orientation (NSO).
 After the NSO, please contact Ms. Tomoko Takami to make an appointment for the oral interview.

 ABOUT THE ONLINE TEST

 Please note that this test measures what you can do with the language.
 Thus, some questions are easy (they try to measure what you can do ) and some questions are difficult (they try to measure what you cannot do with the language yet).
-Don’t feel discouraged if you encounter questions whose answer you don’t know the answer to.
+Don’t feel discouraged if you encounter questions which you don’t know the answer to.

 If you have any questions, please email Tomoko Takami, Director of Japanese Language Program.